waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `select_item`: Automates selecting an item from the bag menu.
 - `select_move`: Automates selecting a move from the battle menu.
 - `switch_pokemon`: Automates switching Pokémon during a battle.
+- `select_item`: Automates selecting an item from the bag menu.
+- `select_move`: Automates selecting a move from the battle menu.
+- `switch_pokemon`: Automates switching Pokémon during a battle.
 ## Custom Agents
 - `python_code_debugger`: Analyzes and corrects faulty Python scripts.
 - `puzzle_solver`: Generates new hypotheses for in-game puzzles.